"What can I do?"

 - In Davidson County we have 10 state representatives: Bill Beck (D), John Ray Clemmons (D), Vincent Dixie (D), Bob Freeman (D), Darren Jernigan (D), Harold Love (D), Bo Mitchell (D), Jason Potts (D), Jason Powell (D), and Mike Stewart (D).

 - Check the Tennessee General Assembly’s website to find out precisely which House member represent you: www.capitol.tn.gov/legislators.

 - Every community in Middle Tennessee is different, but in Nashville, our Mayor is John Cooper and our vice mayor is Jim Shulman.
 We also have the third-largest largest city council in the country!
 There are 40 members of Metro Council – 35 elected by district and 5 elected at-large.
 Go to www.Nashville.gov, and search the Government section to “Find My Councilmember,” and to connect with the Mayor and Vice Mayor.

 Register to vote and then vote in every election

 Voting is the ultimate privilege as citizens, and we need to vote in every election (federal, state, and local).
 In Tennessee, voters show up at the polls at a far lower rate in non-presidential years than in years when there is a presidential election.
 For example, during presidential years (2016, 2012, 2008, etc.), about 2.5 million Tennesseans voted.
 In non-presidential years (2014, 2010, 2006, etc.), only 1.6 million voted.
 And in non-presidential years, the vote has been declining every four years, despite Tennessee’s growing population.

-Tennesseans can now vote online!
+Tennesseans can now register to vote online!
 New to town or recently moved?
 You can also get answers to your voting questions or check your status online at govotetn.com!